CUNY Medgar Evers College

 Assistant Vice President, Software Engineer II

-I loved my university so much that I almost didn’t leave.
-Both before and after graduation, I worked in the university’s Emerging Technologies Department, on a project to standardize online course offerings using a digital platform.
-This was my first brush with the inner workings of software, and I found myself fascinated by all the things it could do for students, faculty, and administrators.
-When I kept asking questions about various features, my supervisor told me, “You’re thinking like a programmer!”
+“Before and after graduation, I worked in my university’s Emerging Tech Department on a project to standardize online course offerings using a digital platform.
+I was fascinated by everything it could do for students, faculty, and administrators.
+When I asked questions about various features, my supervisor told me, ‘You’re thinking like a Programmer!’”

-One day, an article about Revature caught my eye.
-They had a partnership with CUNY, were offering free training in software development—no prior experience necessary—and were particularly encouraging women and minorities to apply.
-What was more, the deadline for applications was that day.
+One day, she saw an article about Revature's partnership with CUNY and its offering of free software development training.
+The article particularly encouraged women and minorities to apply, and the application deadline was that day.